Skip to Content

 Gay bars in Bucharest

-Bucharest has a small gay scene with a handful of gay bars and several really trendy gay friendly places to check out, most of which are located in and around the Old Town.
+Bucharest has a small gay scene with a handful of gay bars and several trendy gay friendly places to check out, most of which are located in and around the Old Town.
 If you don't want to head out alone you could join one of Gaily's nighttime tours of Bucharest's gay scene.
 These are some of our favorite places to hang out which we think you need to check out.

 Thor's Hammer